IdentityPython/idpy-oidc/doc/client/rp_handler.rst

 Disregarding if doing everything dynamically or statically you **MAY** define which services the RP/Client should be able to use.
 If you don't the default set it used.
+The default set consists of the discovery, authorization, access_token and refresh_access_token services if we're talking OAuth2 and the discovery, registration, authorization, access_token, refresh_access_token and userinfo services if we are talking OIDC.

 services
     A specification of the usable services which possible changes to the